thegangtechnology/exco/README.md

 - `inclusive` Optional.
 Default True.
 Whether to include the row in which it evaluates to true.

 ### `cell_value`
-Evaluate to true if row (cell) contains matching `cell_value`.
-Terminates the row before.
+Evaluate to true if any column in row contains matching `cell_value`.
+Table terminates the row before.

 #### Parameters
-- `cell_value` cell value to end the row before.
+- `cell_value` cell value to match.
 # Dereferencing
 There are two types of dereferencing
 - Spec Creation time dereferencing.
 The string similar to ``<<A1>>`` will be resolved